 Verse 5: He that overcometh, the same shall be clothed in white raiment; and I will not blot out his name out of the book of life, but I will confess his name before my Father, and before his angels.

-In this context, being “clothed with white raiment” means being credited, in the “book of life” in heaven, with the righteousness of Christ.
-But, it is “impossible for man to overcome in his own strength, with his own feeble moral power; yet man is required to exercise all the capabilities and power that God has given him in order to overcome, and then he needs a higher power, and help has been laid upon One who is mighty to save.
+In this context, being “clothed in white raiment” means being credited, in the “book of life” in heaven, with the righteousness of Christ.
+It is “impossible for man to overcome in his own strength, with his own feeble moral power; yet man is required to exercise all the capabilities and power that God has given him in order to overcome, and then he needs a higher power, and help has been laid upon One who is mighty to save.
 Divine power may combine with human effort, that through Jesus man may stand free, a conqueror.”

 “Were it not for the power received through Christ we would have no strength.
 But Christ has all power.”
 “Our heavenly Father claims not at our hands that which we cannot perform.
 He desires His people to labor earnestly to carry out His purpose for them.
 They are to pray for power, expect power, and receive power, that they may grow up into the full stature of men and women in Christ Jesus.”
 When that happens, the “white raiment” of Christ’s righteousness will be the only characteristic representing that man’s name that is written in “the book of life” when it comes time for Jesus to “confess his name before” God the Father.
 Nobody’s name will remain in the “book of life” without it.